 Urine is a waste byproduct formed from excess water and metabolic waste molecules during the process of renal system filtration.
-The primary function of the renal system is to regulate blood volume and plasma osmolarity, and waste removal via urine is essentially a conversion.
+The primary function of the renal system is to regulate blood volume and plasma osmolarity, and waste removal via urine is essentially a convenient way that the body performs many functions using one process.

 Urine formation occurs during three processes: